 We also receive a number of CASE awards to facilitate collaborative research with an industrial partner or a government laboratory.

 Members of the Physics School offer individual studentships attached to particular grants from UK or EU Research Councils.
-These studentships are advertised on our postgraduate research opportunities page as and when they are available.

 Overseas and self-funded students

 We accept a wide range of government scholarships from all over the world and you should apply for these independently from your home country and not through the University.

 Self funded: We also welcome well-qualified self-funded students who can cover the appropriate tuition fees and have enough funding to cover living costs in Bristol.
 Note that tuition fees are subject to a slight increase on an annual basis.

 China Scholarship Council funding: The University is accepting applications for the China Scholarship Council for students starting September 2020 - see the CSC information page for details and deadlines.